skirsten/VS-Project-Creator/README.md

 Run `python createproject.py [project name]` in the folder you want the project to be created.

 # Custom templates
 Of course this is a pretty simple script that can be applied to different templates.
 To use your own template (It could be for whatever you want) simply modify / replace the files in the `template` folder.
-Use `$PROJECTNAME$` as a wildcard / dummy in filenames and file contents.
+Use `$PROJECTNAME$` as a wildcard / dummy in filenames and file contents for the projectname.
+Use `$UUID_` number indentifier `$` as a wildcard for randomly generated UUID´s.
+Note: number only corresponds to one UUID (template wide, not just the file!) after first use.

+`$UUID_123$` in file a == `$UUID_123$` in file b.

 Have fun using this small but hopefully usefull script.